Frequently Asked Questions (FAQs)

 There are several organizations that address cold chain guidelines, including the:

-• International Safe Transit Associations (ISTA) ISTA provides programs, services and activities that assist in packaged-product distribution.
+• International Safe Transit Associations (ISTA) provides programs, services and activities that assist in packaged-product distribution.

 • Parenteral Drug Association (PDA) and its subgroup, the Pharmaceutical Cold Chain Discussion Group (PCCDG).
 PCCDG is an informational exchange group that educates its members on global shipping and distribution of temperature-sensitive medicinal products through trade and regulatory organizations.
 This group also develops guidelines and proposes standards for validation of shipping and distribution of the products.